YuBangZheng/yubangzheng.github.io/pages/about.md

 <span class="anchor" id="about-me"></span>

 I am an Associate Professor with the [School of Information Science and Technology](https://sist.swjtu.edu.cn), [Southwest Jiaotong University](https://www.swjtu.edu.cn), Chengdu, China.
-I received my Ph.D. degree in Applied Mathematics from the [University of Electronic Science and Technology of China](https://www.uestc.edu.cn) in 2022 under the supervision of Prof. [Ting-Zhu Huang](https://www.math.uestc.edu.cn/info/1183/5808.htm).
+I received my Ph.D. degree in Applied Mathematics from the [University of Electronic Science and Technology of China](https://www.uestc.edu.cn) in 2022.

-My research interests include **tensor modeling and computing**, **machine learning and its mathematical foundations**, and **high-dimensional image processing**.

 <div class="profile-links">
   <a href="mailto:zhengyubang@163.com">Email</a>